Also try my lemon blueberry cake!

 - Baby shower?
 This is your dessert, totally gender neutral.

 - Mother’s Day or Father’s Day celebration?
 Parent approved.

 - No reason at all?
 Do you even need a reason to make cupcakes?

-This is my basic lemon cupcake recipe.
+This is my basic recipe for lemon cupcakes.
 They’re soft and fluffy with bright and sunny lemon flavor.
 I published the recipe 4 years ago and they’ve never steered us wrong!
-The recipe is actually my most popular cake recipe on my blog: lemon blueberry layer cake… only reduced to make cupcakes.
+The recipe is actually my most popular cake recipe on my blog: lemon blueberry cake… only reduced to make cupcakes.
 So if you’ve tried the lemon blueberry layer cake recipe, you know the cupcake version is a winner too.

 There’s nothing crazy or fancy about the batter.
 Simply creamed butter + sugar, eggs, flour, baking powder, milk, and lemon.
 The usual gang!
 The batter is creamy, silky, and has the most unbelievable fresh lemon fragrance.
 You’ll fall in love even before you steal the first taste.

 Remember to only fill your cupcake liners 2/3 full– just like you see above.

 Grab fresh blackberries, puree them in a food processor (I use my little ninja!), then push through a fine mesh strainer to rid the seeds.
 You’re left with thick and seedless blackberry juice, which will go directly into the frosting.
 I suppose a blackberry jam works just as well, though the flavor may not be as potent.

 (Don’t you just want to swipe a taste with your finger???)